How to (FINALLY) Master Customer Onboarding!

 Inviting clients to projects gives them a chance to check on where things are up to and remain in the loop.
 It also gives you a centralised place to communicate with your clients, ensuring that messages are never missed.

 You also have the power to decide what customers do and don’t have access to when they are invited to projects.
 For example, customers won’t be able to see the Notes section (where you can share information about your customers with the rest of your team).
+In addition, you can set tasks to private so that they’re only seen by your internal team.

-Communication with customers is key during the onboarding process and beyond.
-According to Wyzowl’s 2020 customer onboarding survey, 63% of customers say that the level of support they’re likely to receive post sale is an important consideration in whether they make a purchasing decision in the first place.
+63% of customers say that the level of support they’re likely to receive post sale is an important consideration in whether they make a purchasing decision in the first place.

 7. Make it scalable